Know The Classic Symptoms Of Fatty Liver

 - If you are diabetic, you are at a higher risk of fatty liver disease

 Hepatic steatosis or simply fatty liver is a condition of fat accumulation inside the liver.
 Some fat on the liver is normal, but too much of it, definitely not!
 When more than 5 to 10 percent of the weight of your liver is fat, the condition is known as fatty liver.
 It hampers the normal functioning of your liver.
 To make matters worse, this condition may lead to permanent damage if not treated in time.
-Our expert Dr. Anil Arora says, "Most of the times, the symptoms of fatty liver are quite infrequent and indistinct.
+Dr. Anil Arora says, "Most of the times, the symptoms of fatty liver are quite infrequent and indistinct.
 This condition mostly occurs due to excess weight, diabetes, raised cholesterol, genetics, alcohol, and hypertension."

 Take a look at the 7 classic symptoms of a fatty liver disease.